 Three winners of the PHRI-based transdisciplinary research grant program in Hamilton, Canada (new this year) – called Transforming Tomorrow Today, – have been selected.
 The grant recipients, who are currently not full members of PHRI, each receive a research development operating grant of up to $200,000 per year for three years, with a 50% contribution from PHRI matched by a similar contribution from Hamilton Health Sciences or other source.

-In each case, the successful grant applicant will be matched with a PHRI Scientist or Senior Scientist throughout their research project.
+In each case, the successful grant applicant will be partnered with a PHRI Scientist or Senior Scientist throughout their research project.

 Julie My Van Nguyen, of Juravinski Hospital and Cancer Centre, Hamilton, and team – The FARGO study: Frailty Assessment for Risk Prediction in Gynecologic Oncology patients undergoing surgery and chemotherapy.
 This research program will strengthen the collaboration between PHRI’s perioperative and surgery research group (mentored by PHRI Scientist Maura Marcucci), and other McMaster research groups/institutes including the McMaster Institute for Research on Aging (MIRA), the ICES hub at McMaster, the Departments of Surgery and OBGYN, the CRLB-GMEL laboratory, as well as other Canadian centres of research.